A person may have difficulty moving all or part of the body.

 A joint may have limited range of motion because of

 Although many people complain of weakness when they feel tired or run down, true weakness means that full effort does not generate normal, strong muscle contractions.
 Normal voluntary muscle contraction requires the brain to generate a signal that then travels through the spinal cord and nerves to reach a normally functioning muscle.
 Therefore, true weakness can result from injury or disease affecting the nervous system, muscles, or connections between them (neuromuscular junction).
-Weakness is see Weakness.
+Weakness is xref.discussed-in Weakness.

 Evaluation and Treatment